- Boshart Knowledge Base

 -

-#1 -The Cut in pressure is set too close to the pressure tanks pre-charge.
-There should be a minimum of 2-5 PSI difference.
+#1 - The cut-in pressure is set too close to the pressure tanks pre-charge.
+There should be a minimum of a 2-5 PSI difference.

-EXAMPLE: If switch cut-in is 30 PSI tank pre-charge should be 25-28 PSI maximum.
+EXAMPLE: If the switch cut-in is 30 PSI, the tank pre-charge should be 25-28 PSI maximum.

-TIP: Setting at higher 5 PSI difference will reduce the risk of nuisance tripping.
+TIP: Setting a higher 5 PSI difference will reduce the risk of nuisance tripping.

 Other factors to consider:

-- Pressure Switches are not individually tested for pressure settings, a switch with a 30-50 setting could possibly be set 28-48.
+- Pressure switches are not individually tested for pressure settings, a switch with a 30-50 PSI setting could possibly be set 28-48 PSI.

-- Pressure Switches will sometimes stick slightly – The same switch could possibly come on 1 or 2 PSI different one cycle to the next.
+- Pressure switches will sometimes stick slightly.
+The same switch could possibly come on with a 1 or 2 PSI difference one cycle to the next.

 - Change in ambient temperature can affect the pre-charge pressure in the tank.
 It is common that nuisance tripping will occur when the seasons change affecting the ambient temperature at the tank location.
-For example if a system is set up in the winter with a 2 PSI difference between the pump cut-in and the tanks pre-charge pressure, you may see nuisance tripping when heading into the spring / summer season.
-As the ambient temperature increases around the tank, the air inside the tank warms and expands increasing the internal tank pre-charge pressure eliminating the required minimum of 2 PSI pressure difference.
+For example, if a system is set up in the winter with a 2 PSI difference between the pump cut-in and the tanks pre-charge pressure, you may see nuisance tripping when heading into the spring or summer season.
+As the ambient temperature increases around the tank, the air inside the tank warms and expands increasing the internal tank pre-charge pressure, eliminating the required minimum of a 2 PSI pressure difference.